NamTran123/face_recognition/README.md

   2. Face Recognition - To recognize face of  persons in the images using  SVM.

 ## 1. Face_Embeddings.
-Face_Embeddings using facenet .
+Face embeddings using facenet .

 ## 2. Face Recognition
-We are using SVM .
+I using SVM .

 ## Requirements
 1. [Python 3.6.x](https://www.python.org/downloads/)